You are viewing Australian and NZ students' course information. Change to view international students' course

 You can also choose a study pathway that aligns with your career goals.
-The child protection pathway prepares you for practice in statutory child protection settings such as the Queensland Department of Child Safety.
-The international practice pathway allows you to study social work in an international context and complete professional placement overseas.
+The child protection pathway prepares you for practice in statutory child protection settings.
+The international practice pathway allows you to study social work in an international context and complete placement overseas.
 The research pathway lets you apply your knowledge to research that improves social work practice and service.

 You will gain extensive experience with 980 hours of professional practice.
-These placements are undertaken in a range of settings including public hospitals, youth agencies, the Child and Youth Mental Health Service, and the Department of Communities - Child Safety.
+These placements are undertaken in a range of settings including hospitals, youth agencies, the Child and Youth Mental Health Service, and the Department of Communities–Child Safety.
 Professional placements may be scheduled during the summer teaching period.

 With this internationally recognised qualification, graduates may find employment in many government agencies, and not-for-profit and community organisations.
 They work in clinical areas such as hospitals and mental health settings, and in non-clinical environments.
-They are highly-skilled for leadership and management roles and can have careers in child protection, youth services, corrective services, family support and counselling, Indigenous services, justice and legal services, community development, international aid, and social policy administration.
+They are highly skilled for leadership and management roles and can have careers in child protection, youth services, corrective services, family support and counselling, Indigenous services, justice and legal services, community development, international and social policy and administration.